cindyroal/mef_consulta/README.md

 Steps:
 1) Get the Consulta Amigable website HTML code (imputed later in the Python codes).
-2) The Python code scraps from the Consulta Amigable Mensual application (developed by the Ministry of Economy and Finance of Peru) to get both the monthly local government level of public spending by the concept of "Acquisition of Non-Financial Assets" (Genérica 6-26) and the monthly local government level of public spending by the concept of
+2) The Python codes scrap from the Consulta Amigable Mensual application (developed by the Ministry of Economy and Finance of Peru) to get both the monthly local government level of public spending by the concept of "Acquisition of Non-Financial Assets" (Genérica 6-26) and the monthly local government level of public spending by the concept of
 "Construction of buildings and structures" (Subgenérica 2: Construcción de edificios y estructuras).